 If you’re new to the world of disability, you’d think that home hunting would be fairly easy, I know I did.
 I’ve made many mistakes over the last 14 years so I’d like to help you learn from my experiences.
-I’ve bought homes that didn’t meet my needs, I’ve signed leases, moved into a places and realized I’d made a mistakes.
-These issues carry both financial and emotional cost, but could be easily avoided if you know what to consider.
+I’ve bought homes that didn’t meet my needs, I’ve signed leases, moved into a place and realized I’d made a mistake.
+These issues carry both financial and emotional cost but could be easily avoided if you know what to consider.
 I wish I had someone like me to talk to early in my disability journey!

 Below is my current home.
 I bought it 2 years ago and it has the best layout for me, by far since the onset of my disability.
 It is obviously a “flipped” (renovated pre-sale) property.
 The bedrooms are on the small side, but it works well for me and I love it.
 My success with this home is a result of lessons learned and embracing my needs.

 Below are (some) the lessons I’ve learned.
 If you or someone you care about uses a wheelchair or motorized scooter feel free to refer to the following before buying that home or signing that lease: